 I agree with Mark Twain, perhaps the most prominent American critic of the

-Bible, who said that it wasn't the verses he didn't understand that bothered him
+Bible, when he said that it wasn't the verses he didn't understand that bothered

-... it was the horrific and grotesque verses that he understood all too well.
+him ... it was the horrific and grotesque verses that he understood all too

 by Michael R. Burch, an editor

 and a "recovering fundamentalist"

 In other words, if a girl was raped within earshot of a city or town, it was to be presumed that she had

 "encouraged" her rapist, by not crying out for help.
 No thought was to given to

 any possibility that her rapist may have held his